 Mechanical filters can technically help with ammonia filtration but this is just down to them catching debris and potential ammonia hazards.
 If you want to have more control over your ammonia levels, the other two filters are far more beneficial.

 Biological filters are the most popular form of filter commonly used in aquariums.
 These work in the same way as natural bacteria.
 They provide a home for the bacteria (often via having a large surface area to host more bacteria).
-It also allows a natural flow for the water, helping to clean it and convert the ammonia into nitrates.
+It also allows a natural flow of the water, helping to clean it and convert the ammonia into nitrates.

 A common form of biological filter used is live rock.
 Live rock is, as the name suggests, basically rocks or dead coral that have broken off the reef and contain a vast array of small invertebrates and beneficial bacteria.